 The Consortium’s vision is to engage the public in the dynamic history of people with disabilities, to honor people who were mistreated or denied their rights, to recognize the efforts of individuals with and without disabilities to effect positive change, and to raise public awareness of contemporary issues, including the ongoing effort to maintain humane policies and laws.

-- To promote the importance of: 1) preserving artifacts, collections, documents and narratives related to disability history in Western Pennsylvania; 2) recognizing local individuals, grassroots advocacy efforts, and organizations that participated in the historic struggle for disability civil rights, and 3) educating the public about this history and its relationship to ongoing efforts to maintain rights and ensure humane policies and laws.
+To promote the importance of: 1) preserving artifacts, collections, documents and narratives related to disability history in Western Pennsylvania; 2) recognizing local individuals, grassroots advocacy efforts, and organizations that participated in the historic struggle for disability civil rights, and 3) educating the public about this history and its relationship to ongoing efforts to maintain rights and ensure humane policies and laws.

-- To establish the Consortium as a community archive for individuals and organizations that are interested in the preservation of artifacts, collections, documents and narratives related to disability history in Western Pennsylvania.
+To establish WPDHAC as a community archive for individuals and organizations that are interested in the preservation of materials related to disability history in Western Pennsylvania.

-- To ensure that Western Pennsylvanians with disabilities are the primary and leading force in documenting and presenting disability history.
+To ensure that Western Pennsylvanians with disabilities are the primary and leading force in documenting and presenting disability history.

-- To engage community stakeholders (advocates representing different types of disabilities, organizations, museums, historical societies, libraries, students and academia, government and elected officials, support service providers, program administrators and others) in the effort to preserve artifacts, collections, documents and narratives related to disability history in Western Pennsylvania and to educate the public about that history.
+To engage community stakeholders (advocates representing different types of disabilities, organizations, museums, historical societies, libraries, students and academia, government and elected officials, support service providers, program administrators and others) in the effort to preserve materials related to disability history in Western Pennsylvania.

-To develop projects that ensure the preservation and accessibility of artifacts, collections, documents and narratives related to disability history in Western Pennsylvania.
+To develop projects that encourage the preservation and accessibility of historic materials.